 Facilities, clinic enhance Speech-Language Pathology program

 Students enrolled in the five-year master’s degree program in Speech-Language Pathology have the benefit of state-of-the-art academic and research facilities.
 The program features its own Speech-Language and Hearing Center, which provides graduate students practical clinical experience and services to clients of all ages.
-It is one of the few programs that allow students to earn a master’s degree in five years of full-time study.
+It is one of the few programs that allows students to earn a master’s degree in five years of full-time study.
 The program trains students in every area of speech-language pathology to diagnose and treat patients with strokes, swallowing disorders, autism, articulation problems, developmental language disorders, fluency and voice disorders, and many other communication disorders.